SciCompMod/memilio/cpp/models/abm/README.md

 ### Interaction Phase

 In this phase each person interacts with the other persons at the same location.
-This interaction determines the transmission of the desease.
+This interaction determines the transmission of the disease.
 A susceptible person can become infected by contact with an infected person.
 The probability of infection depends on a multitude of factors, such as the viral load and infectiousness of the infectee and the immunity level of the susceptible person.

 ### Migration Phase

-During the migration phase, each person may change location.
-Migration follows complex rules, taking into account the current location, time of day, and properties of the person (e.g. age).
+During the migration phase, each person may change their location.
+Migration follows complex [rules](../abm/migration_rules.cpp), taking into account the current location, time of day, and properties of the person (e.g. age).
 Some location changes are deterministic and regular (e.g. going to work), others are random (e.g. going to shopping or to a social event in the evening/on the weekend).
+When agents are infected they are quarantined and cannot migrate.
+You can restrict some migration rules by allowing only a proportion of people to enter specific locations.

 Another way of migration we use in the simulation of Braunschweig (simulations/abm_braunschweig.cpp) is using trips.
 A trip consists of the ID of the person that performs this trip, a timepoint when this trip is performed and where the person is heading to.
 In the beginning of the simulation a list with all trips is initialized and followed during the simulation.
-There can be different trips on the weekend than during the week but other than that the agents do the same trips every day assuming they are not in quarantine or in the hospital.
+There can be different trips on the weekend than during the week but other than that the agents do the same trips every day.
+As before agents that are in quarantine or in the hospital cannot migrate.

 ## Get Started